-The financial risks for the gold portfolio, long-term fixed income securities portfolio and equity securities portfolio have been assessed in compliance with the ECB's common methodology for Eurosystem financial risk assessment using the Expected Shortfall (ES) measure with confidence level of 99% for a risk horizon of one year.
+The financial risks for the gold portfolio, long-term fixed income securities portfolio, equity securities portfolio and Eurosystem monetary operations have been assessed in compliance with the ECB's common methodology for Eurosystem financial risk assessment using the Expected Shortfall (ES) measure with confidence level of 99% for a risk horizon of one year.
 ES99% describes the losses determined by the average value of 1% of the most unfavourable simulated profitability scenarios.
 The above methodology takes account of various market risk and credit risk factors as well as uses historical data and assumptions of the Eurosystem/ESCB's Risk Management Committee.
 ES99% includes assumptions concerning development of adverse financial market factors, e.g. interest rate rise, widening of the interest rate spreads, euro appreciation, and credit rating downgrades.
-Meanwhile, for the other portfolios financial risks have been assessed according to the change in the investment portfolio value if the interest rates rise by

-100 basis points.
-According to the above methodology, the targeted amount of provisions for market risk and credit risk in 2018 was 190 000 thousand euro (220 000 thousand euro in 2017).
-In 2018, the decrease in the targeted amount of provisions for market risk and credit risk resulted from changes in the structure of Latvijas Banka's investment portfolios, mostly due to a decrease in the modified duration of the benchmark portfolios.
+Meanwhile, for the other portfolios financial risks have been assessed according to the change in the investment portfolio value if the interest rates rise by 100 basis points.
+According to the above methodology, the targeted amount of provisions for market risk and credit risk in 2019 was 310 000 thousand euro (190 000 thousand euro in 2018).
+In 2019, the increase in the targeted amount of provisions for market risk and credit risk resulted from inclusion of Eurosystem monetary operations in the risk assessment.
 Review of the targeted amount of provisions takes place on an annual basis taking into account the level of financial risks, the available financial reserves and long-term prospects of the financial market development.